 Residents will not be confined to their rooms.
 At this time, activities will continue within each house/cottage in our homes.
 Activities where residents were combined with residents from other areas of the home have ceased.

 Yes, assuming the hospital has agreed that the resident is suitable to return.
-All residents returning from hospital or other leave will be placed under preventative quarantine in their room for 7 days and monitored closely for any possible respiratory symptoms as a precautionary measure.
-The staff may recommend a COVID-19 swab be attended on return.
-If a negative swab is obtained the quarantine period may be able to be shortened.
+All residents returning from hospital or other leave are monitored closely for any possible respiratory symptoms as a precautionary measure.
+The staff may recommend a COVID-19 swab be attended on return and may also recommend a period of quarantine however this decision is individually assessed.

 A number of strategies are in place and being reviewed and developed on a daily basis to help prevent COVID-19 from entering our homes.
-Restricting visits to our homes is a key strategy in this approach.
+Management of visitation to our homes is a key strategy in this approach.

 All people entering the home including our staff, are being screened on entry.
 This process includes asking key questions and checking their temperature for any signs of fever.

 Our staff have been provided with additional training in relation to monitoring residents and managing an outbreak situation, should that occur.